MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-testing.md

 ### Assess with chaos engineering

-Running unit and load tests increase the reliability of a workload.
+Running integration, performance and load tests increase the reliability of a workload.
 However, the introduction of chaos engineering can significantly help improve reliability and resilience and how the applications react to failures.
 In doing so, the workload can be optimized to handle failures gracefully and with less wasted resources.

 _Green Software Foundation alignment: [Measuring sustainability](sustainability-design-principles.md#measuring-sustainability)_